Can over-automation damage a company’s hiring process?

 Trust in technology

 Could you be missing out on potentially great hires because of your reliance on automated initiatives to make important hiring decisions?
 Placing 100% trust into an overly automated hiring strategy can sometimes be risky.
-Take a look at Amazon’s recent AI recruitment system, which allegedly taught itself to downgraded resumes that contained the word “women’s”.
+Take a look at Amazon’s recent AI recruitment system, which allegedly taught itself to downgrade resumes that contained the word “women’s”.
 This type of discrimination goes beyond an employers control if their hiring process is completely dependent on the overuse of automation.

 How to effectively manage automation in recruitment: